Unemployment: Effects

-High and the persistent unemployment, in which economic inequality increases, has a negative effect on subsequent long-run economic growth.
+High and the persistent unemployment has a negative effect on subsequent long-run economic growth.
 Unemployment can harm growth because it is a waste of resources; generates redistributive pressures and subsequent distortions; drives people to poverty; constrains liquidity limiting labor mobility; and erodes self-esteem promoting social dislocation, unrest, and conflict.
-The 2013 winner of the Nobel Prize in Economics, Robert J. Shiller, said that rising inequality in the United States and elsewhere is the most important problem.

 Costs

 Individual

 The effect of various life events on life satisfaction.
 Unemployment is one of the events with the most long-lasting negative effects on life satisfaction.

 Unemployed individuals are unable to earn money to meet financial obligations.
 Failure to pay mortgage payments or to pay rent may lead to homelessness through foreclosure or eviction.
 Across the United States the growing ranks of people made homeless in the foreclosure crisis are generating tent cities.

 Unemployment increases susceptibility to cardiovascular disease, somatization, anxiety disorders, depression, and suicide.
 In addition, unemployed people have higher rates of medication use, poor diet, physician visits, tobacco smoking, alcoholic beverage consumption, drug use, and lower rates of exercise.
 According to a study published in Social Indicator Research, even those who tend to be optimistic find it difficult to look on the bright side of things when unemployed.
 Using interviews and data from German participants aged 16 to 94, including individuals coping with the stresses of real life and not just a volunteering student population, the researchers determined that even optimists struggled with being unemployed.

 In 1979, M. Harvey Brenner found that for every 10% increase in the number of unemployed, there is an increase of 1.2% in total mortality, a 1.7% increase in cardiovascular disease, 1.3% more cirrhosis cases, 1.7% more suicides, 4.0% more arrests, and 0.8% more assaults reported to the police.

 A study by Christopher Ruhm in 2000 on the effect of recessions on health found that several measures of health actually improve during recessions.
 As for the impact of an economic downturn on crime, during the Great Depression, the crime rate did not decrease.
 The unemployed in the US often use welfare programs such as food stamps or accumulating debt because unemployment insurance in the US generally does not replace most of the income that was received on the job, and one cannot receive such aid indefinitely.